Smart Casual Verification of the Confidential Consortium Framework: Trace Validation

 Trace validation, shown as \circlelabel{7} in \autoref{fig:compo}, ensures that an implementation trace is consistent with the specification.
 More formally, it verifies whether the set of behaviors $\mathcal{T}$, which encapsulates the values and events from a trace, intersects with the set of behaviors $\mathcal{S}$ derived from the high-level spec, thereby checking that $\mathcal{T} \cap \mathcal{S} \neq \emptyset$.
 While TLC can construct $\mathcal{S}$, it cannot directly generate $\mathcal{T}$ from the trace.
 Thus, we write a new \tlaplus spec, \textit{Trace}, reusing many actions of the definitions from the high-level spec.
 However, the actions are only enabled iff the current event in the trace matches an action.
 Likewise, the actions are parameterized by the values taken from the trace, effectively constraining successor states.

-Consider for example \textit{SendAppendEntries} (Listing \ref{lst:traceccfraft}).
+Consider for example \textit{IsSendAppendEntries} (Listing \ref{lst:traceccfraft}).
 This action is enabled iff the current line of the trace, denoted by \textit{ln}, is a \textit{sndAE} event, and the \textit{commitIndex} of the sending node (denoted by \textit{ln.snd}) matches the trace's \textit{commit\_idx}.
-The action then reuses the definition of the \textit{AppendEntries} action from the high-level spec, parameterized by \textit{ln.snd} and \textit{ln.rcv} from the trace.
-Given that the number of entries in the high-level action \textit{AppendEntries} is chosen nondeterministically within defined limits, \textit{IsSendAppendEntries} determines the successor state by asserting the presence of an additional \textit{AppendEntriesRequest} in the network with a matching number of entries.
-Note that while the high-level spec modeled the network as a set of messages, thereby not altering the network upon a resend of an \textit{AppendEntriesRequest}, \textit{Trace} redefines the network as a multi-set.
+The action then reuses the definition of the \textit{AppendEntries} action from the consensus spec, parameterized by \textit{ln.snd} and \textit{ln.rcv} from the trace.
+Given that the number of entries in the high-level action \textit{AppendEntries} is chosen nondeterministically within defined limits, \textit{IsSendAppendEntries} determines the successor state by asserting the existence of an additional \textit{AppendEntriesRequest} in the network with a matching number of entries.
+Note that while the consensus spec modeled the network as a set of messages, thereby leaving the variable upon a resend of an \textit{AppendEntriesRequest} unchanged, \textit{Trace} redefines the value of the variable to be a multi-set.
 This allowed the spec to account for the addition of messages in the network, even during resend events.
 Subsequently, this approach to address the impedance mismatch was expanded to verify, with TLC, the impact of various message delivery guarantees, such as ordering, duplication, and other message loss patterns.